 - Motorbike – From Moalboal we drove 40 minutes on a motorbike directly to the waterfall.
 If you put Kawasan falls into your GPS it might take you to the canyoneering entrance which is much further and not the proper entrance to the waterfall.
 Instead, follow your GPS to the Sto.
 Tomas De Villanueve Parish Church and you’ll see big signs saying Kawasan Falls.
 The locals are very helpful so you can also ask them if you get a bit lost.
 The entrance is right next to the church so its easy to miss.
 We payed 30 pesos to park our bike at the carpark beside the church.

 - Tricycle – You can access the waterfall by the local Filipino transport called tricycles.
-Each tricycle driver might give you a different price so don’t accept the first offer but it should cost around 300 pesos for a return trip.
+Each tricycle driver might give you a different price so don’t accept the first offer.
+It should cost around 300 pesos for a return trip.

 - Bus – This is the cheapest way to get to the waterfall.
 From Moalboal you board the big yellow Ceres liner headed to Bato, this bus will stop directly outside the waterfall.
 If you’re not sure which bus stop to wait at, you can ask a local and they will help you out.
 When the bus picks you up it should say Bato in the window but you can also ask the driver.
 To get a return bus you wait on the opposite side of the road and hail the bus over when you see it, but always be sure to ask if it goes to your location.